In Conversation with Kai Coggin

 We meet over FaceTime, both dressed in blue.
 Sitting outside her home in Hot Springs National Park, Arkansas, she explains that she started writing when she moved from Thailand to the United States at seven.
 Her parents divorced.
 She missed her dad.
 “I wonder if he is thinking about me,” she wrote to herself in a little journal.

-She graduated college with a degree in poetry and creative writing, earned a teaching certification, and taught high-school English in Houston, “the hood” she calls it, where she grew up.
+She graduated college with a degree in poetry and creative writing, earned a teaching certification, and taught high school English in Houston, where she grew up.
 For “Romeo and Juliet” she built a balcony on a table in her classroom with foam boards and fake flowers; for Lord of the Flies, she took her students outside to read and gave them aluminum spears.

 Her eyes dance the more she talks about teaching.